omega-gg/vox/doc/money.md

 Here is a few idea on how people can make money by producing [VBML](https://omega.gg/VBML) content on the vox platform:
-- A patreon page linked in the video via a [VideoTag](https://omega.gg/about/VideoTag) (or in the description).
+- A patreon page linked via a [VideoTag](https://omega.gg/about/VideoTag) (or in the description).
-- Affiliate links accessed via a VideoTag in the video (or in the description).
+- Affiliate links accessed via a VideoTag (or in the description).
 - An advertisement video slice placed inside a VBML multi-track.
 - A commercial product placement in the middle of your video content.
 - A VideoTag that links to premium content behind a paywall on your own website.
 - An interactive video shop that lets you video click on items that you want to purchase.
-- A demonstration of an interactive movie that lets you purchase its full version at the end.
+- An interactive movie that lets you purchase the extended version at the end.

 Given the nature of the VBML, it's very easy for a content creator to inject a pre-roll or a mid-rool of any kind, just refer to our documentation about [tracks](https://omega.gg/VBML/track).